confluentinc/event-streaming-patterns/docs/event-stream/event-streaming-platform.md

 ### Data Integrations

 The [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) framework of Apache Kafka allows you to scalably and reliably integrate cloud services and data systems external to Kafka into the Event Streaming Platform.
 Here, data of these systems is set in motion by continuously importing and/or exporting this data as [Event Streams](../event-stream/event-stream.md).
-Onboarding existing data systems onto Kafka is often the first step in the journey of adopting an Event Streaming Platform.
+On-boarding existing data systems onto Kafka is often the first step in the journey of adopting an Event Streaming Platform.

 [Source Connectors](../event-source/event-source-connector.md) pull data into Kafka topics from sources such as traditional databases, cloud object storage services, or SaaS products like Salesforce.
 Advanced integrations are possible with patterns such as [Database Write Through](../event-source/database-write-through.md) and [Database Write Aside](../event-source/database-write-aside.md).

 [Sink Connectors](../event-sink/event-sink-connector.md) are the complementary pattern to [Source Connectors](../event-source/event-source.md).
 While source connectors bring data into the Event Streaming Platform continuously, sinks continuously deliver data from Kafka streams to external cloud services and systems.
 Common destination systems include cloud data warehouse services, function-based serverless compute services, relational databases, Elasticsearch, and cloud object storage services.

 ## Considerations
 Event Streaming Platforms are distributed computing systems made up of a diverse set of components.
 Building and managing the platform will require expertise across multiple computing disciplines in addition to dedicated hardware resources.
 In addition to concerns related to building and managing, properly scaling up an Event Streaming Platform that grows with your business requires careful coordination between engineering groups and business functions.
 Organizations can choose to self manage an Event Streaming Platform or opt for a managed Kafka service, like [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
-Managed services free your organziation from the burden of infastructure management leaving more resources for building core business value.
+Managed services free your organization from the burden of infrastructure management leaving more resources for building core business value.

 ## References
 * This pattern is derived from [Message Bus](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBus.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf